Building Owners and Operators Responsible for Ensuring Compliance

 The new ordinance removes the following exception:

 - persons present in government facilities closed to the public, institutions of higher education, and other public and private schools or childcare facilities that have a mitigation strategy approved by the Commissioner of Health

-The Lake Effect team will continue to monitor important updates such as these from counties across the state.
-Please keep watching for blogs and emails from us for important legal updates and HR best practices.
-Contact us at firstname.lastname@example.org or 1-844-333-5253.
+The Lake Effect team will continue to monitor important updates such as these from cities and counties across the state.
+Please keep watching our blogs and emails for these important updates, as well as discussions of how compliance meets culture.
+To dive into these issues, contact us at email@example.com or 1-844-333-5253.